zenml-io/zenml/docs/book/starter-guide/pipelines/iteration.md

 ## Caching in ZenML

 While iterating through experiments as pipelines in ZenML, one need not process the data again and again that has already been computed in the pipeline.
-This is where caching kicks in and show enormous benefits!
+This is where caching kicks in and brings enormous benefits!

 When you tweaked the `gamma` variable in the [previous chapter](./parameters.md), you must have noticed that the `simple_data_splitter` step does not re-execute for each subsequent run.
 This is because ZenML